Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Background and Related works

-Hierarchical clustering algorithms~\cite{murtagh2017algorithms} can be used to analyse whether network representations are organised into clusters with hierarchical relationships, or more broadly, whether hierarchical clustering phenomena occur within the network representation space (i.e. inner hierarchical clustering).
-Specifically, Naumov et al.~\cite{Naumov_Yaroslavtsev_Avdiukhin_2021} surveyed the application of various hierarchical clustering algorithms to representations extracted from networks trained for image classification and Natural Language Processing (NLP) tasks.
-In the speaker recognition task, some studies apply hierarchical clustering algorithms to network representations to subsequently build speaker diarisation systems addressing the `who speaks when' problem~\cite{garcia2017speaker, singh2023supervised, lukic2016speaker}.
-In contrast, this work not only offers a new XAI perspective for applying hierarchical clustering algorithms to representations (i.e. analysing inner hierarchical clustering phenomena), but also extends the analysis by providing a visualisation of the clusters using dendrogram and a semantic interpretation via the Hierarchical Cluster–Class Matching (HCCM) method.
+Hierarchical clustering algorithms~\cite{murtagh2017algorithms} can analyse the inner hierarchical clustering phenomena of neural networks.
+Specifically, using different hierarchical clustering algorithms, Naumov et al.~\cite{Naumov_Yaroslavtsev_Avdiukhin_2021} analyse multiple hierarchical clustering phenomena within the representation space of networks trained for image classification and Natural Language Processing (NLP) tasks, where each phenomenon reveals a group of representation clusters with hierarchical relationships.
+Similar analyses have also been conducted on speaker recognition networks, where the hierarchical representation clusters each algorithm produced can be used to build speaker diarisation systems addressing the `who speaks when' problem~\cite{garcia2017speaker, singh2023supervised, lukic2016speaker}.
+Unlike these works, we not only identify multiple inner hierarchical clustering phenomena in our speaker recognition network, but also visualise one of these phenomena as a dendrogram and interpret its corresponding hierarchical representation clusters using the proposed Hierarchical Cluster-Class Matching (HCCM) method.